 Step up Your Certification With PADI AWARE

-When ordering a replacement card you will be given the option to step up your card with one of PADI AWARE Foundation’s limited edition designs.
-Every PADI AWARE card purchase includes a tax-deductible USD $10 donation that funds ocean conservation and marine animal protection.
+When ordering a replacement card, you will be given the option to step up your card with one of PADI AWARE Foundation’s limited edition designs.
+Every PADI AWARE card purchase includes a tax-deductible $10 donation that funds ocean conservation and marine animal protection.
 PADI AWARE cards are a great way to show off your commitment to saving the ocean!

 the 10 best liveaboard destinations for advanced divers